The next KBP application cycle is Sept. 1 - Dec. 31, 2020.

 Resident physicians engage in the full-time practice of medicine in the rural community for 36 continuous months.
 The KBP participant can begin practicing any time within 90 days after completion of residency training.

-Because the duration of the KBP service obligation is 36 months, the loan principal is divided into 36 equal payments and is forgiven by that amount on a monthly basis.
+Because the duration of the KBP service obligation is 36 months (72 months for faculty), the loan principal is divided into 36 equal payments and is forgiven by that amount on a monthly basis.
 Interest, at the annual rate of 15%, is also forgiven on a monthly basis.
 It begins accruing on the principal balance on the date the loan money was received by the resident.
 Interest that accrues during residency training is forgiven all at once after the first month the physician practices in compliance with the Residency Loan Agreement.
-Thereafter, post residency training, the amount forgiven each month is equal to monthly principal amount (1/36th of the total amount loaned) plus the interest that accrues monthly on the remaining principal balance.
+Thereafter, post-residency training the amount that is forgiven each month is equal to the monthly principal amount (1/36th of the total amount loaned) plus the interest that accrues monthly on the remaining principal balance.

 A Cancellation of Debt form is sent in November to participants who have completed residency training certifying that he/she has been practicing medicine in compliance with the terms and conditions of the Loan Agreement.
 Based on the information provided by the physician on the Cancellation of Debt form, RHES will complete and distribute a Federal Miscellaneous Income 1099 Form for the amount of loan principal and interest forgiven for the calendar year.

-Resident physicians who are recipients of a Kansas Medical Scholarship/Loan (KMS) or the Kansas Osteopathic Medical Service Scholarship/Loan (KOMS) may participate in KBP and satisfy the service obligations of each program concurrently.
-However, all of the requirements of KBP and KMS/KOMS programs must be met.
+Resident physicians who are recipients of a Kansas Medical Student Loan (KMSL) or the Kansas Osteopathic Medical Service Scholarship (KOMS) may participate in KBP and satisfy the service obligations of each program concurrently.
+However, all of the requirements of KBP and KMSL/KOMS programs must be met.
 Remember, KBP physicians can practice in any county in Kansas except Douglas, Johnson, Sedgwick, Shawnee, and Wyandotte.

 If the physician fails to satisfy the obligations/requirements of the loan agreement, the physician must repay the loan within 90 days of such failure.
 The amount to be repaid is equal to the money received, less credits earned, plus interest at the annual rate of 15% from the date such money was received.